Emzzy241/J-SHOES-Store/README.md

 ## License
 Licensed under the GNU General Public License
-© 2022 _Mojiboye Emmanuel_ All Rights Reserved.
+© 2022 _by Mojiboye Emmanuel_ All Rights Reserved.

 ## Contact
 _Connect with me @Emmanuel.9944 on instagram and on all other social media pages all @Emmanuel Oluwole_